svvoii/evs-charging-france-dashboard/README.md

 - `python -m pip install streamlit-folium` - to install streamlit-folium which is a streamlit wrapper for folium to create interactive maps.
 - `python -m pip install plotly` - to install plotly (used to create interactive plots, barcharts).
 - `python -m pip install unidecode` - to install unicode (used to deal with french specific characters in the data).
 - `python -m pip install python-dotenv` - to install python-dotenv (for loading Google API key as an environment variable, NOT needed otherwise).
-Not necessary.
-Changed the to avoid the extraction of the data via Google API.
+This is NOT necessary since I have changed the logic to avoid the extraction of the data via Google API.
 - `python -m pip install tqdm` - to install tqdm which is a progress bar library which is used in `exract_geocode.py`.
-Not necessary.
-Changed the to avoid the extraction of the data via Google API.
+This is NOT necessary since I have changed the logic to avoid the extraction of the data via Google API.

 ##### To install all the packages at once, run the following script:
 `chmod +x setup.sh` - to make the script executable